bigin/ItemManager_2.0/README.md

 $imanager = imanager();
 ```

-The most quickest way to get a specific item is by using the item ID and category ID, there is an example:
+The most quickest way to get a specific item is by using the item ID and category ID, here's an example:

 ```php
 $item = $imanager->getItem(1, 2)